 Final observation is conducted by the supervisor and is a full observation.

 Mid year review based on principal discretion and conducted by January 31st.

+For some categories for other professionals, observations may look like a workplace visit to meet the confidentiality needs of their work.

 All observations must be documented in CIITS.

 b.
-The Progressive Model (3&1 model) For Non-tenured teachers
+Observation Model For Non-tenured teachers and Other Professionals

-Non-tenured will follow the progressive 3&1 model yearly.
-This includes:

 One full observation by the supervisor that is the final observation consisting of a full class or lesson observation.

 Three partial observations with one being by the peer observation.